wasedatime/wasedatime-backend/README.md

 - Automatic backup is configured for critical tables

-- AWS EventBridge executes the scraper, which is implemented using AWS StepFunctions, using CRON jobs
+- AWS EventBridge executes the scraper using CRON jobs

+- Scraper tasks are chained using AWS StepFunctions

 - Automated data pipelines triggered by S3